odemolliens/bitrise-step-mobile-quality/README.md

 `Config file path` - config_file_path - You can create a config file (see bellow example) where you can set different needed data to follow up values via your git client

-`APK path` - android_apk_path - To set to yes if you want check ios part `Android APK size` - android_apk_size - To set to yes if you want check ios part `Android permission count` - android_permission_count - To set to yes if you want check ios part
+`APK path` - android_apk_path - File path to APK file to get info from

+`Android APK size` - android_apk_size - APK's expected size (value in MB) - *not need to set if already set into your config file*

+`Android permission count` - android_permission_count - APK's expected permission count - *not need to set if already set into your config file*

-`IPA path` - ios_ipa_path - To set to yes if you want check ios part `iOS app name` - ios_app_name - To set to yes if you want check ios part `iOS ipa size` - ios_ipa_size - To set to yes if you want check ios part `iOS permission` - ios_permission_count - To set to yes if you want check ios part
+`IPA path` - ios_ipa_path - To set to yes if you want check ios part

+`iOS app name` - ios_app_name - iOS app name, can be found on xcode -> General -> Display Name

+`iOS ipa size` - ios_ipa_size - IPA's expected size (value in MB) - *not need to set if already set into your config file*

+`iOS permission` - ios_permission_count - IPA's expected permission count - *not need to set if already set into your config file*

-`Alert threshold` - alert_threshold - To set to yes if you want check ios part
+`Alert threshold` - alert_threshold - To generate an error when Android and/or iOS app's size exceeds this threshold - *not need to set if already set into your config file*

 ### Outputs
-`$IOS_PERMISSIONS_COUNT` - new generated iOS app's permission count
+`IOS_PERMISSIONS_COUNT` - new generated iOS app's permission count

-`$NEW_IPA_SIZE` - new generated iOS app's size
+`NEW_IPA_SIZE` - new generated iOS app's size

-`$ANDROID_PERMISSIONS_COUNT` new generated Android app's permission count
+`ANDROID_PERMISSIONS_COUNT` new generated Android app's permission count

-`$NEW_APK_SIZE` new generated Android app's size
+`NEW_APK_SIZE` new generated Android app's size

 #### Config file example